rdkcentral/firebolt-apis/requirements/specifications/openrpc-extensions/app-passthrough-apis.md

     "id": 1,
     "error": {
         "code": -50300,
-        "message": "Capability is unavailable."
+        "message": "Capability <XRN> is unavailable."
     }
 }
 ```

-**TODO**: formalize our messages and codes.
+Where `<XRN>` is the capability XRN string, e.g. `xrn:firebolt:capabilities:example:foo`.

 ### 4.2.
 Direct pass-through
 A direct pass-through is where a single app provides a single response to a single request by another app.